-Have you been driving a truck for some time now, and become really good at it?
-Because you know the industry well, and have confidence that you can make it as not just a driver, but as a business owner now may be the perfect time to set up your own over the road trucking business.
+Are you a veteran truck driver?
+If you are, then you know the industry well, and that will help give you the confidence that you can make it as not just a driver, but as a business owner.
+Now may be the perfect time to set up your own over the road trucking business.

 There are more than a million trucking companies in the U.S., the vast majority of which, 90 percent or more, are operating six trucks or fewer.
 According to statistics shared by the American Trucking Association:

 - 70% of all freight in the United States is currently transported by the trucking industry

 - a 27% bump in growth is expected over the next decade

 - 91% of trucking companies operate six or fewer trucks, meaning the industry is dominated by small carriers

 The trucking industry is competitive and there’s big upside for professional truck drivers who already understand the trade.
 If you’re ready to start a trucking company, but aren’t sure where to begin, this straightforward guide will help you plan and execute on building your own business.

 What does it take to start a successful fleet company?
 Here are nine steps to get your over the road trucking company up and running: